+5. Go with a guide.

 There are experienced and knowledgeable guides who can introduce you to some of the wonders of Glacier National Park.
 Cruise the lakes of the park on a historic wooden boat with Glacier Park Boat Co. (tours are available on Lake McDonald, Many Glacier, St. Mary and Two Medicine).
 Book a guided hike with Glacier Guides and Montana Raft.
 Learn about the park from the perspective of the Blackfeet Tribe with Glacier Sun Tours.
 Or take in the views of the park on a red “jammer” bus with Glacier National Park Lodges.
-Bonus: if you have a booked activity inside the park, that activity confirmation serves as your entry ticket.
+Bonus: if you have a booked activity inside the park, that activity confirmation serves as your vehicle reservation.
 Keep in mind that you will still need a park pass.
 Outside of the park, you can take a guided rafting trip or fly-fishing trip on the Middle Fork of the Flathead River, which serves as Glacier’s southern boundary.

 6. Come in the spring and bike the road.

 If you’ve never biked the Going-to-the-Sun Road, spring is the time to do it.
 Before the alpine section of the road is opened to vehicles you can ride the road without any restrictions.
 If you can swing it, that’s the best time to do it.
 After the full road is open you can still ride the road but times are limited.
-Cyclists do need a park pass but do not need an entry ticket, no matter when they visit.
+Cyclists do need a park pass but do not need a vehicle reservation, no matter when they visit.
 See more here.